wmrabb11/basic-dots/README.md

 # Basic Dotfiles
 ## Description
-I like to have a GitHub repo with an install script so I can easily setup my tmux/vim config when working on a new machine
+Easily setup a vim/tmux config when working in a new environment

 ## Content
 This repo contains the dotfiles for: